blackducksoftware/opssight-connector/README.md

 ## Overview

-The opssight-connector provides integration between Black Duck Hub and OpenShift v3.x or Kubernetes.
+The Black Duck OpsSight Connector provides software composition analysis of open-source components of containers in OpenShift v3.x and Kubernetes clusters.

-In the current implementation, pre-existing images and pods are automatically discovered and monitored.

-When a new image or pod is discovered, the integration kicks off a scan engine container to perform the scan and upload the results to your Black Duck Hub instance.
+Pre-existing images and pods are automatically discovered, scanned and monitored.
+When a new image or pod is discovered, the OpsSight Connector kicks off a scan engine container to perform the scan and upload the results to your Black Duck instance.

+For more information, click the [Wiki tab](https://github.com/blackducksoftware/opssight-connector/wiki).

 ## Getting involved

-We expect most upstream contribubtions to come to the blackducksoftware perceptor/perceiver/perceptor-scan/perceptor-protoform projects.
-This repo is the home for blackduck's downstream, supported product.
+We expect most upstream contributions to come to the blackducksoftware perceptor/perceiver/perceptor-scan/perceptor-protoform projects.

-This project is under active development and has had no official releases.
-We welcome all contributions, most of which will probablby be to the aforementioned upstream repositories.
+This project is under active development.
+We welcome all contributions, most of which will probably be to the aforementioned upstream repositories.

 ## Release Status

-Note that anyone attempting to use the code contained in here should expect rough edges and operational issues until release.
-If you identify an issue, please raise it, or better yet propose a solution.
+Click the [releases tab](https://github.com/blackducksoftware/opssight-connector/releases) for the latest OpsSight releases.
+Alternatively, check out the [Release Notes](https://github.com/blackducksoftware/opssight-connector/wiki/Release-Notes).

+## Developer notes

+### Drafting a point release

+How to draft a new OpsSight release, for the developers, using OpsSight 2.0.3 as an example:

+- Tag branches in perceptor, perceiver, perceptor-scanner, perceptor-protoform ... which are changing (i.e. tag your perceptor branch you want to merge as release-2.0.3).
+- Clone this repo
+- Checkout the `release-2.0.x` opssight-connector branch
+- Edit the opssight-connector `Gopkg.toml` file to point to the branch in the corresponding repo which was just updated.
+- Run `dep ensure -update`
+- Push your changes to the `release-2.0.x` opssight-connector branch.
+- Now, the `build.properties` file should be something like 2.0.3-SNAPSHOT, and will automatically be updated once the downstream jenkins build is completed.

 ## License

 Apache License 2.0